 Skip to content

 It starts when they are four, sometimes younger, joining the older girls and women walking miles each day for clean water for their families.
-From there, every aspect of a young girl’s life—schooling, physical safety, health, economic opportunity, safe childbirth—is impacted by the lack of access to safe water and sanitation.
+From there, every aspect of a girl’s life – school, safety, health, economic opportunity, safe childbirth – is impacted by the lack of access to safe water and sanitation.

-Adding to that, climate change—and how it affects water supply and sanitation issues—has a greater impact on girls and women than on men.
-When you’re already the one walking miles to collect water, drought or flooding complicates that task even further.
+Adding to all of this are the effects of climate change.
+When you’re already walking miles to collect water, drought or flooding complicates that task even further.

 Women Icons_Walk

-Collectively, women and girls spend 200 million hours each day collecting water, and those living without a toilet spend over 250 million hours each day finding a place to go.¹
+Collectively, women and girls spend 200 million hours each day collecting water, and those living without a toilet spend over 250 million hours each day finding a place to go.²

 Women Icons_School

-In one Kenyan study 95% of menstruating girls missed 1-3 school days a month, 70% reported a negative impact on their grades, and over 50% stated falling behind in school due to menstruation.²
+In one Kenyan study 95% of menstruating girls missed 1-3 school days a month, 70% reported a negative impact on their grades, and over 50% stated falling behind in school due to menstruation.³

 Women Icons_Childbearing Health

 1 million deaths each year are associated with unclean births.
-Infections account for 26% of neonatal deaths and 11% of maternal mortality.³
+Infections account for 26% of neonatal deaths and 11% of maternal mortality.⁴

 Some Indian Women Have No Choice but to Hold It In